mdn/content/files/en-us/web/css/length/index.md

 > **Note:** Child elements do not inherit the relative values as specified for their parent; they inherit the computed values.

+### Releative length units

-The relative length units listed here are based on font and viewport.
+The relative length units listed here are based on font, container, and viewport.

-### Relative length units based on font
+#### Relative length units based on font

 Font lengths define the `<length>` value in terms of the size of a particular character or font attribute in the font currently in effect in an element or its parent.